serebrov/notes/2013-03-18-js-scalable-architecture.md

   - [Stackoverflow question on the topic](http://stackoverflow.com/questions/8701336/good-implementation-of-scalable-javascript-application-architecture-sandbox-by)

 What was unexpected (even for me) is a presence of the AngualrJS here (more on this below).
-Others are directly built on the ideas from Nicholas' presentation and most popular (looking at the number of stars on the github) is [Aura](https://github.com/aurajs/aura).
+Others are directly built on the ideas from Nicholas' presentation and most popular of them (looking at the number of stars on the github) is [Aura](https://github.com/aurajs/aura).
 Here are todo [application](https://github.com/sbellity/aura-todos) [examples](https://github.com/alexanderbeletsky/todomvc-aura) built on Aura.

 So why AngularJS is here?
 Actually I do not have much experience with it, but from what I know it looks very close to the Nicholas' Scalable Architecture:
 * base library - jQuery or angular's own jqLite implementation
 * app core - angular itself
 * sandbox - scope passed to the controller
- * along with the sandbox we can pass additional services to the controller (like $http for ajax requests), so the sandbox does not turn into God-object with too much responsibilities
 * module - angular's controller

+Besides the main parts of the scalable architecture AngularJS has more.
+For example, along with the sandbox (scope) we can pass additional services to the controller (like $http for ajax requests).
+So the sandbox does not turn into a God-object with too much responsibilities.
+And angular controllers are very similar to scalable architecture modules:
+* self-contained and sandboxed
- * controllers are self-contained and sandboxed, can be build in pure JS without access to base library, interaction between modules - via events or via service which can act as a mediator
+* can be built in pure JS without access to base library
+* interaction between modules is performed via events or via special service, but not directly

-This way main parts of the scalable architecture are present here as well as other parts which are necessary to build an application (views, models, additional services).
+This way the idea of the scalable architecture is present in the AngularJS.
+And angular also gives other essential components (views, models, services, etc) and provides complete and ready to use architecture.